|2018-19 COMPENSATION SCHEME ANNUAL STATEMENT|

 Cases which can be considered under the scheme are assessed by the application of technical criteria jointly agreed between management and trade unions.
 The applied criteria are more generous to the claimant than those likely to be used for a legal action.
 The CSRLD contains further generosity in that it awards payments for cases with a causation probability of 20% or above.
 In a court case a claimant must prove a causation probability of 50% where an ‘all or nothing’ approach based on the balance of probabilities is applied.

-The Scheme received 38 new claims during the 2017/18 financial year.
-One recent claim proved successful and is under negotiation.
+The Scheme received 26 new claims during the 2018/19 financial year.
+One claim proved successful and is under negotiation.
 A further 11 compensation settlements reached completion, all of which were identified following the main retrospection exercise.

 Information about CSRLD is available to interested parties via the internet.
-The scheme’s website (www.csrld.org.uk) is designed primarily to provide relevant guidance to potential claimants (and others acting on their behalf) but also provides contact information for those seeking further information.
+The scheme’s website (www.csrld.org.uk) has been upgraded this year to improve access by modern platforms such as Tablets & Smart phones.
+The website is designed primarily to provide relevant guidance to potential claimants (and others acting on their behalf) but also provides contact information for those seeking further information.
 Over the past year the site has continued to receive many regular visits, and has provided the means to initiate a number of claims.

 For further information please contact:-